digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

     Charlie> move 1 2 3
     command rejected by ledger...
 User abort: not that many in pile.

-## 13. Charlie finally makes a correct move
+## 14. As Charlie, make a correct move

     Charlie> move 1 2 2

-Seen in both Alice and Bob's console
+Seen in both Alice and Bob's console:

     Match-1: Charlie has played a move [2:2]

-## 14. Charlie offers a game to Alice/Bob
+## 15. As Charlie, offer a game to Alice OR Bob

 Charlie is having so much fun he wants to start a 2nd game.
-He doesn't care who it is against,
+He doesn't care who it is against:

     Charlie> offer Alice Bob